teri934/aetna/technical_documentation.md

 * RenderExplosions(unsigned char* target) -> takes care of visualizing explosions from volcanos
 * RenderBeings() -> "glues" icons of the Beings on the screen
 * RenderMenu() -> visualization if the menu on the side of the screen

+The constructor in the World class accepts dimensions of the screen, pointer to renderer and octaves and frequency.
+It initializes needed arrays for storing simulation information.

 #### Interactions
 In each step of the simulation each Being behaves according to ist definition: